AlexNabokikh/nix-config/README.md

 - `hyprland.nix`: Hyprland environment stack.
 - `niri.nix`: Niri environment stack.
 - `aerospace.nix`: AeroSpace setup for macOS.
-- `compositor-base.nix`: Internal shared base for standalone compositor desktops.

-`compositor-base.nix` is intentionally internal.

-It holds the shared pieces for standalone compositors such as:

-- Hyprland
-- Niri
-- Sway
-- Wayfire

-Hosts should import `nixos.stackHyprland` or `nixos.stackNiri`, not `nixos._stackCompositorBase` directly.

 ## How Composition Works